Criteria for Rebalancing

 However, do so only after careful objective analysis… not just because you ‘feel’ like you should, or because you read that somebody else is changing.

-If you’ve purchased a condominium in Florida over the last year which required a significant dip into your Retirement Bucket™ and an increase in ongoing monthly expenses, it’s quite possible that the investment rate of return you now need to earn in order to make things work for you has gone up.
+If you’ve purchased a condominium in Florida or Arizona over the last year which required a significant dip into your Retirement Bucket™ and an increase in ongoing monthly expenses, it’s quite possible that the investment rate of return you now need to earn in order to make things work for you has increased.

-Your allocation must reflect this increased need and be addressed immediately so that you can remain confident.
+Your allocation must reflect this increased need and be addressed immediately so that you can remain confident going forward.

 The Retirement Coach